UCI-GDIM31/class-activities-WolffielotSecond/README.md

 Only that the cat rotates in a weird way, but it is fixed by locking the x and z rotation.

+## W5

+\#Activity 1

+I don't really believe that I or my teammate have any questions about vectors and transform since we've used these things in UE.
+The only problem is that it's hard for me to remember the syntax of the code, but I think I'll solve that myself.

+\#Activity 2

+1 The class needs a NavMeshAgent and a Transform that records the position that the deer should move.

+2 It should be the Start() method that runs when the game starts.

+3 Assign the NavMeshAgent component and makes the deer to move to the target position

 ## Open-Source Assets